Sport in Milton Keynes: Hockey

 There are many all-weather pitches throughout Milton Keynes – most of which are within school grounds, including the two pitches at Stantonbury.
 There are also two water based pitches at Woughton on the Green, which is the home ground of Milton Keynes Men's and Women's Hockey club.
 Teams from Milton Keynes Hockey Club compete at many levels in leagues covering the South East of England.

 Ice hockey

-The town has two semi-professional ice hockey teams, these being Milton Keynes Lightning (founded in 2002) of the EPL and Milton Keynes Thunder (founded in 2001) of the ENL.
+The town has two semi-professional ice hockey teams, these being Milton Keynes Lightning (founded in 2002) of the NIHL and Milton Keynes Thunder (founded in 2001) of the NIHL 1.
 Both teams play at the 2,500 capacity Planet Ice Arena which is situated close to Milton Keynes Central railway station.
-The town also used to be home to professional team Milton Keynes Kings from 1990–1996 and 1998–2002 who played at the same arena, although during 1990–1996 it was known as the bladerunner arena.
+The town also used to be home to professional team Milton Keynes Kings from 1990 to 1996 and 1998–2002 who played at the same arena, although during 1990–1996 it was known as the bladerunner arena.

 There are also a number of junior, ladies and recreational adult teams who also play at the arena.